 How have we come to experience food as a new matter of concern in urbanism?

-Food can be understood within the history of urbanization as a question of urban political ecology in the literal sense of the word, that is, as part of the political negotiation of those aspects of life that are (and those that are not) made into a collective matter of concern, worthy of urban political attention. a transformative agenda for thinking urbanism and urbanisation The food question is predominantly looked upon as a question to be addressed 'in the city' rather than, a question that requires a fundamental transformation of the city Food as an urban question: a question central to the way cities are organized, equally central as the housing question, the mobility question, etc.
+Food can be understood within the history of urbanization as a question of urban political ecology in the literal sense of the word, that is, as part of the political negotiation of those aspects of life that are (and those that are not) made into a collective matter of concern, worthy of urban political attention.

+a transformative agenda for thinking urbanism and urbanisation

+In urban food planning the food question has predominantly looked upon as a question to be addressed 'in the city' rather than, a question that requires a fundamental transformation of the city

+Food as an urban question: a question central to the way cities are organized, equally central as the housing question, the mobility question, etc.

-The progressive removal of food from the urban agenda FROM URBAN AGRICULTURE TO AN AGROECOLOGICAL URBANISM The progressive removal of food from the urban agenda
+FROM URBAN AGRICULTURE TO AN AGROECOLOGICAL URBANISM

+The progressive removal of food from the urban agenda